dmurphs/MachineLearning/NaiveBayes/README.txt

   had a default value of 0 for the frequency.

 POSSIBLE IMPROVEMENTS:
   I could attempt to fit each discrete set of bins into a continuous distribution.
+I also could use a more sophisticated m-estimator.

 ACCURACY:
   10 bins: 96%